vinithjsamuel/showtime-canada/Bugs.md

-- Date & Time selection is missing in events page
+- Date & Time selection is missing in events page #I don't understand this.